 3. Squeeze an Ice Cube

-If you have an anxiety disorder, you may be used to the feeling of your body being in fight-or-flight mode even when there is no real threat at play.
-When anxious thoughts turn into this kind of physiological panic, give your brain something to react to.
+If you have an anxiety disorder, you may be used to the feeling of your body being in fight-or-flight mode.
+Unfortunately, even when there is no real threat at play your anxious thoughts turn into this kind of physiological panic.
+The key is, you have to give your brain something to react to.

 4. “Brain Dump” Then Organize